-When preparing for new privacy regulations (such as the GDPR or the CCPA), the best practice is to create a comprehensive data inventory which includes details about what personal information you collect, where you collect it from, where you store the data, and who has access to it.
+When preparing for new privacy regulations (like HIPAA, the GDPR, or the CCPA), the best practice is to create a comprehensive data inventory which includes details about what personal information you collect, where you collect it from, where you store the data, and who has access to it.
 The Privacy Portal helps automate this process for the data you collect with Segment.

 When you use Segment as the single point of collection for your customer data, you can use the Privacy Portal to: